Menopause will affect around half of British Columbians, yet many people don’t know what to expect during this phase of life, or how to access help.

 What is treatment-induced menopause?

-Surgery to remove the ovaries, chemotherapy, radiation to the pelvic, and hormone suppressive
+Surgery to remove the ovaries, chemotherapy, radiation to the pelvis, and hormone suppressive

 therapy can lead to treatment-induced menopause before a person has gone through the normal